FrancescoVascelli/Neutron_Scattering/README.md

 In the same way, the reactor wall depth is expressed in units of steps.

+## How it's work

+- The random walk is performed for each neutron and the data resulting from the scattering file are used to calculate the probability of each final state.
+Furthermode, this calculation is done for different depths of the reactor wall in a defined range and the results are all saved for plotting.

 ## How to run the simulation

 In order to run the code and plot the results, the user must: